Places to go, things to do and what to see

 Look out for fossils embedded in the rocks, the natural concrete at the far end and also the lilies or Sea Daffodils which flower from end of August giving a pleasant scent early in the morning.
 There are plenty of wild herbs to experience.
 Just brushing against them can release a pleasant aroma.
 Look out for the Tamarisk trees on the beach and the juniper bushes scattered all over.
 Their berries can be found all around in varying stages of ripeness.
 Tamarisk can be found near the beach and the sea as it tolerant to salt.
 Brushing against the filamentous leaves under certain conditions can make your skin damp where moisture is exuded.
 This may be part of the process of ridding the tree of excessive salt from the brackish water and salty air near the sea.

-In all, The Promontory offers plenty to entertain all, especially nature-lovers, dog-walkers and families with young children.
+The Promontory offers plenty to entertain all, especially nature-lovers, dog-walkers and families with young children.
 With the sea on three sides, it’s difficult to get lost!

 Paleochora